-Not every craft needs a full DIY with pictures and tutorials, but there are a few things that are important to note when painting mason jars
+Not every craft needs a full DIY with pictures and tutorials, but there are a few things that are important to note when learning how to paint mason jars:

-- wear gloves and clean the surface of the glass with a lint-free cloth and rubbing alcohol prior to painting in order to remove oil from your hands and other debris (cotton ball will work but watch for fuzzies)
+- wear gloves and clean the surface of the glass with a lint-free cloth and rubbing alcohol prior to painting.
+This removes oil from your hands and other debris (a cotton ball will work but watch for fuzzies)

-- allow paint to dry completely between coats – two coats are recommended
+- allow the paint to dry completely between coats – two coats are recommended

-- to get the distressed look, and the raised edges with a small piece of sandpaper
+- to get the distressed look, on the mason jar, sand the raised edges with a small piece of sandpaper

 - if you’re using chalk paint, be sure to also use a sealer

 Burlap Flower Vases

-Burlap flowers vases are easy to make.
-You can read my Rustic Burlap Flower Wreath post to learn how to make the burlap flowers.
+Burlap flower vases are easy to make.
+You can read my Rustic Burlap Flower Wreath post to learn how to make burlap flowers.
 I attach my burlap flowers with a hot glue gun using glue that dries more clear.
 I think these would make a beautiful wedding centerpiece with your favorite floral arrangements inside.

 Hanging Mason Jar Lights

-These hanging lights are one of my favorites and are really quite easy to make.
+These hanging mason jar lights are one of my favorites and are really quite easy to make.
 I bought these light cords for this project and they worked great.
 Because this one might need a little more explaining, I created a quick DIY tutorial for you!

 - On your light cord towards the socket, there is a larger ring that unscrews from the socket.
 Remove that ring and set it aside (see next photo)